canonical/snapd/docs/package-names.md

 #### Installing packages
-    $ snappy install apache
+    $ snappy install vim
-    Installing apache/apachefoundation
+    Installing vim/snappy
     4.03 MB / 4.03 MB [==============================] 100.00 % 124.66 KB/s
     Done

-    $ snappy install apache/giuseppe
+    $ snappy install vim/giuseppe
-    Installing apache/giuseppe
+    Installing vim/giuseppe
     6.33 MB / 6.33 MB [==============================] 100.00 % 114.01 KB/s
     Done
-    Switch to apache/giuseppe from apache/apachefoundation?
+    Switch to vim/giuseppe from vim/snappy?
 (Y/n)
     $ Y
     Name             Date        Version     Developer
-    apache           2015-01-15  1.1         apachefoundation
+    vim           2015-01-15  1.1         vimfoundation
-    apache           2015-01-15  1.7         giuseppe*
+    vim           2015-01-15  1.7         giuseppe*

-    $ snappy switch apache/apachefoundation
+    $ snappy switch vim/vimfoundation
     Name             Date        Version     Developer
-    apache           2015-01-15  1.1         apachefoundation*
+    vim           2015-01-15  1.1         vimfoundation*
-    apache           2015-01-15  1.7         giuseppe
+    vim           2015-01-15  1.7         giuseppe

 #### Running applications
-    $ apache.start
+    $ vim.edit

 Notes:
-    runtime does not need to remember that an alias was installed it just tracks what the alias resolved to maybe one can later ask "what is the current default of apache" or "what would it resolve to... maybe --dry run"
+    runtime does not need to remember that an alias was installed it just tracks what the alias resolved to maybe one can later ask "what is the current default of vim" or "what would it resolve to... maybe --dry run"

 #### Updates
-When you update, you always update to the original package you installed, regardless of whether the mapping for apache has changed.
+When you update, you always update to the original package you installed, regardless of whether the mapping for vim has changed.

 ## Manifest & metadata
-Package manifests will only contain the package name (`apache`), the origin of the app will be fed by the store separately.
+Package manifests will only contain the package name (`vim`), the origin of the app will be fed by the store separately.

 ## Filesystem
 Apps will be installed on the filesystem with their package name and origin:
-`/apps/apache/beuno/1.1/`
+`/apps/vim.beuno/1.1/`

 ## Garbage collection
 No automatic garbage collection of installed forks.